whoshotu/PAWS-CONNECT/README.md

 **2025-10-25**
 *   **Deployment:**
-    *   Deployed the backend application to Heroku.
+    *   Deployed the backend application to Render.
     *   Guided the user through deploying the frontend application to Netlify.
     *   **Issue:** Users are unable to log in.
 Troubleshooting is in progress.
 *   **AI Integration (Content Moderation):**